d-bl/GroundForge-help/docs/snow-mix/index.md

 A mobile device does not support hovering, it requires a little more trial and error without.
 Click the blue hexagon again when you guessed wrong with removing the color.

-Suppose we want to remove the center of a spider.
+Suppose we want to remove the center of a spider as shown in dark blue in the figures below.

 * Click the spider below the form.
 * Click the dark blue hexagon.